EvsChen/pm-app/pm-app-backend/README.md

 Without a custom domain name (not ending in "elasticbeanstalk.com"), it seems that we cannot use AWS Certificate Manager (ACM) to provide a valid ssl certificate for the website.
 Though it seems very strange, the reason is that you're not the owner of the domain.
 But it self didn't support https though.

 A possible workaround is to sign a certificate using [OpenSSL](https://www.openssl.org/source/) on the local machine.
 And then upload the certificate onto AWS IAM, which is also described in the doc above.

-### Deployment with Zeit
-There seems to be some problem with AWS.
-Today I can't connect to the api server anymore.
-The problem is again with the certificate.
-So I change to a lighter deployment with zeit.

-The deployment itself is very simple.
-Simply install the cli tool and run command.
-There seems to be some problem with my local connection to the mongodb cloud server.
-But the problems solves after deploying on the cloud.

-Also, unlike traditional deployment, there is no such thing as `process.env.PORT`, which usually serves as a default port selection.
-So it cannot be used to determine the env by this.

-By default you can't read or write file on the zeit server.
-So I need to find out a better way to save logs.